- What We Do

 Think of a search term you want to rank for.
 Now, Google it.
 Look at the type of intent the results answer.
 Now, re-frame your content to answer that specific need.
 There; you’ve successfully optimized for search intent SEO.

-Incorporating Search Intent Optimization into Your Content Marketing Strategy
+How to Incorporate Search Intent Optimization Into Your Content Marketing Strategy

 Learn more about: